 Lucas Wetzel is a writer and editor from Kansas City, USA.
-He is currently an editor at Andrews McMeel Publishing, where he acquires and edits dozens of illustrated humor, poetry, children’s, and narrative nonfiction books each year, including several New York Times bestsellers.
+He is currently a senior editor at Andrews McMeel Publishing, where he acquires and edits dozens of illustrated humor, poetry, children’s, and narrative nonfiction books each year, including several New York Times bestsellers.
 In 2020 he was named one of Publisher’s Weekly’s “Star Watch” honorees, a partnership between PW and Frankfurter Buchmesse that recognizes emerging professionals in publishing.

 Before book editing he spent a decade in print and online syndication, editing dozens of newspaper cartoonists, columnists, and puzzle creators at Universal Press Syndicate (now Andrews McMeel Syndication).